How Two Companies Accelerated Their Work-From-Anywhere Strategy

 “Creating a centralized data repository in Egnyte made initiating our enterprise-wide remote working strategy a pretty straightforward proposition.
 Plus, Egnyte’s integration with Microsoft Teams meant we were able to roll that out fast.
 Quite simply, it all just worked.”

-Even with so many employees working from home, neither Peter nor Eric had any concerns when it came to data security.
+Even with so many employees working from home, neither Tucker nor Heidrich had any concerns when it came to data security.

 “We specifically chose Egnyte because of the strong governance and compliance controls it offers, so we had absolutely no worries on that count.
-With Egnyte, we can ensure that only the right people get to access the right content, and nothing can be accidentally or maliciously shared,” says Eric.
+With Egnyte, we can ensure that only the right people get to access the right content, and nothing can be accidentally or maliciously shared,” Heidrich said.

-It’s a sentiment that’s echoed by Peter, for whom IT governance is a top priority.
+It’s a sentiment that’s echoed by Tucker, for whom IT governance is a top priority.

 "We promised our users they’d be able to work from home and that business continuity could be maintained, and we delivered on those promises."

-Both Eric and Peter believe that going forward, the lockdown experience will see a number of positive initiatives being fast-tracked in the coming months.
+Both Heidrich and Tucker believe that going forward, the lockdown experience will see a number of positive initiatives being fast-tracked in the coming months.

-“We’d been looking to move more and more of our architecture and services to the cloud, and this recent experience has demonstrated just how cloud services can make us more agile – that it’s the right way forward,” states Eric.
+“We’d been looking to move more and more of our architecture and services to the cloud, and this recent experience has demonstrated just how cloud services can make us more agile – that it’s the right way forward,” Heidrich said.

 Get started with Egnyte today